-- Up to eight CHALLENGE / Origin nodes - More than two interfaces on each node to control networks (Ethernet or FDDI for CHALLENGE nodes and Ethernet or FDDI for Origin nodes)
+- up to eight CHALLENGE / Origin nodes - one or more interfaces on each node to one or more control networks (Ethernet or FDDI for CHALLENGE nodes and Ethernet or FDDI for Origin nodes)

 At least two Ethernet or FDDI interfaces on each node are required for the control network heartbeat connection, by which each node monitors the state of other nodes.
 The IRIS FailSafe software also uses this connection to pass control messages between nodes.
 These interfaces have distinct IP addresses.